Colgan Air Flight 3407: Flight details

-Two Canadian passengers, one Chinese passenger, and one Israeli passenger were on board.
-The remaining 41 passengers, as well as the crew members, were American.
+Two Canadian passengers, one Chinese passenger and one Israeli passenger were on board.
+The remaining 41 passengers, as well as all crew members, were American.

-Crash
+Accident

-Shortly after the flight was cleared for an instrument landing system approach to runway 23 at Buffalo Niagara International Airport, it disappeared from radar.
+Shortly after the flight was cleared for an instrument landing system approach to Runway 23 at Buffalo Niagara International Airport, it disappeared from radar.
 The weather consisted of light snow and fog with wind of 15 knots.
-The deicing system had been turned on 11 minutes after takeoff.
-Shortly before the crash, the pilots discussed significant ice buildup on the aircraft's wings and windshield.
+The deicing system had been activated 11 minutes after takeoff.
+Shortly before the crash, the pilots discussed significant ice accretion on the aircraft's wings and windshield.
 Two other aircraft reported icing conditions around the time of the crash.